Chordal Sparsity for SDP-based Neural Network Verification: Introduction

 Broadly related to this work is the idea to formulate neural network verification as a convex optimization problem.
-For scalability, linear approximations have been presented in \cite{chen2021deepsplit,wong2018provable} where particularly \cite{chen2021deepsplit} is amendable to parallelization via ADMM~\cite{boyd2011distributed}.
+For scalability, linear approximations have been presented in \cite{chen2021deepsplit,wong2018provable} where particularly \cite{chen2021deepsplit} is amendable to parallelization via ADMM.
 Techniques for interval analysis like \(\beta\)-CROWN~\cite{wang2021beta} are also GPU-parallelizable.
-Further related are convex optimization-based techniques~\cite{dvijotham2018dual}, which commonly use convex over-approximations of the activation functions in order to formulate a convex verification problem.
-As mentioned previously, we investigate the scalability of semidefinite programming methods~\cite{fazlyab2021introduction} in this work.
+Further related are convex optimization-based techniques~\cite{dvijotham2018dual}, which commonly use convex over-approximations of the activation functions to formulate a convex verification problem.

+In summary, we study the scalability of semidefinite programming methods with a focus on DeepSDP~\cite{fazlyab2020safety,fazlyab2021introduction}.
 The authors in~\cite{raghunathan2018semidefinite} present an early work in this direction, encoding ReLU activations via semidefinite constraints.
-This was improved upon in DeepSDP~\cite{fazlyab2020safety}, which can handle arbitrary activations --- so long as they are encodable via quadratic constraints.
-The work of \cite{newton2021exploiting} recognized that certain restricted parameterizations of DeepSDP admit sparsity structures amenable to chordal decomposition, but such formulations tend to be conservative and also limiting in their expressiveness.
-The notion of chordal sparsity has proven useful in decomposing large-scale optimization problems, and are extensively studied \cite{agler1988positive,vandenberghe2015chordal,zheng2019chordal,zheng2021sum,zheng2017fast} with application in \cite{mason2014chordal,ihlenfeld2022faster,chen2020chordal}.
-Some recent directions on SDP-based neural network verification have examined finding tighter abstractions, especially for networks with ReLU activations~\cite{batten2021efficient,lan2021tight}.
-Also related are works based on polynomial optimization~\cite{chen2020semialgebraic,brown2022unified, newton2021neural,newton2022sparse}, which similarly use semidefinite programming as the underlying computational technique.
+This was improved upon in DeepSDP~\cite{fazlyab2020safety}, which can handle arbitrary activations --- so long as they satisfy a quadratic \emph{sector-bounded} condition.
+The work of \cite{newton2021exploiting} recognized that certain restricted parameterizations of DeepSDP admit sparsity structures amenable to chordal decomposition, but such formulations tend to be conservative and limited in their expressiveness.
+The notion of chordal sparsity has proven helpful in decomposing large-scale optimization problems and is extensively studied \cite{agler1988positive,vandenberghe2015chordal,zheng2019chordal} with application in \cite{chen2020chordal,ihlenfeld2022faster,mason2014chordal}.
+Recent works on SDP-based neural network verification have examined finding tighter abstractions, especially for networks with ReLU activations~\cite{batten2021efficient,lan2021tight}.
+Also related are works based on polynomial optimization~\cite{brown2022unified,chen2020semialgebraic,newton2021neural,newton2022sparse}, which similarly use semidefinite programming as the underlying computational technique.
+Many of our sparsity analysis techniques are based on the work of~\cite{xue2022chordal}, which studies chordal decompositions of LipSDP~\cite{fazlyab2019efficient}.